 Catholic Education, Minor

-The 21-credit curriculum draws from both Saint Louis University's Department of Theology and its School of Education Educational Studies program.
-Theology majors who wish to teach in Catholic high schools are welcome and encouraged to enroll in EDF 4835 Foundations of Catholic Education and EDI 4360 Principles and Methods of Catechetics, and to plan their theology coursework to include courses in systematic theology, scripture, moral theology and sacramental theology.
+The 21-credit curriculum draws from both Saint Louis University’s Department of Theological Studies and its School of Education's educational studies program.
+Theology majors who wish to teach in Catholic high schools are welcome and encouraged to enroll in EDF 4835 Foundations of Catholic Education and EDI 4360 Principles and Methods of Catechetics and to plan their theology coursework to include courses in systematic theology, scripture, moral theology and sacramental theology.